Extend your Filing Deadline to October 15th

-All 1040 Personal Federal Returns
+- All 1040 Personal Federal Returns

-Sole Proprietorships (Schedule C)
+- Sole Proprietorships (Schedule C)

-Single Member LLCs
+- Single Member LLCs

-E-file IRS Form 4868
+- E-file IRS Form 4868

-You’re only a few minutes away from getting a 6-month tax extension.
-Here’s how to extend your IRS income tax deadline using FileLater to electronically file Form 4868, which extends the filing deadline to October 15 for Tax Forms 1040, 1040A, 1040EZ, 1040NR, 1040NR-EZ, 1040-PR, and 1040-SS.
+You’re only a few minutes away from extending your tax return filing deadline to October 15thIRS extension.
+Here’s how to extend your IRS income tax deadline using FileLater to eFile IRS Form 4868, which extends the filing deadline for IRS Tax Forms 1040, 1040NR, 1040NR-EZ, 1040-PR, and 1040-SS.

-Step 2: Estimate if you are going to get a tax refund, or expect to owe a tax balance.
+Estimate if you are going to get a tax refund, or expect to owe a tax balance.
 If this sounds complicated, don’t worry… we make it easy.
 You can use our easy tax calculator to estimate your situation.
 Or, many customers simply assume a similar tax situation to last year.
 If you expect to owe and you want to make a tax payment to avoid potential IRS interest and late payment penalties, we can help you make that payment directly to the IRS via Electronic Funds Withdrawal (EFW) from your bank account — it’s your choice.